|

 one of the most important pedagogues of the previous Century.
 Among his students were Jascha Heifetz, Mischa

 Elman, Nathan Milstein, and Efrem Zimbalitst.
-According to Auer, a shoulder rest (and
+According to Auer, the instrument

-The HappYnex Violin/Viola Support Sling is designed to allow freedom of movement for the player and the instrument.
+Support Sling is designed to allow freedom of movement for the player and the instrument.
+With or without

 |